nasavbailey/DI-flux-ratio-plot/README.md

 * imaging requirement (PLRA L1 TTTR5)

-* imaging & spectroscopy for two perfomance scenarios: optimistic and conservative
+* imaging & spectroscopy for two perfomance scenarios of the instrument and the spacecraft: optimistic and conservative

-  - Optimistic: predictions with most model uncertainty factors set to 1
+  - Optimistic: predictions assume performance close to optimal

-  - Conservative: predictions with model uncertainty factors set to their current best estimates from the Coronagraph Instrument team
+  - Conservative: predictions assume model uncertainty factors with current best estimates from the Coronagraph Instrument team

 * Obsolete requirements (Phase B) are available for reference only